neogeographica/quakestarter/quakestarter_readme.txt

 When you want even more things to play, and in general more details about how to launch maps/mods outside of Quakestarter, check out the docs in the "quakestarter_docs\maps_and_mods" folder.

-The tools included in this package are for Windows users, but much of the info will also apply to playing Quake on macOS or Linux.
-See the "not_windows.txt" doc in the "quakestarter_docs\other_stuff" folder for some specific pointers.

-The other docs in the "quakestarter_docs\other_stuff" folder are a little more specialized and you might not need to bother with them.
+The docs in the "quakestarter_docs\other_stuff" folder are a little more specialized and you might not need to bother with them.
 You'll see that they're referenced from other docs in a few spots, or you can just have a look at them if you're curious.

 Have fun!